-Collectively, these parts are called the vulva.
+Collectively, these external parts are called the vulva.
 Rich with nerves, the vulva can provide sexual pleasure when properly stimulated.

-During sexual stimulation, the clitoris functions much like a man’s penis in that it becomes erect thanks to signals from the brain.
+During sexual stimulation, the clitoris functions much like a penis in that it becomes erect thanks to signals from the brain.
 The shaft under the skin has erectile tissue, which becomes engorged with increased blood flow.

 The clitoris is a very sensitive area when stimulated.
 In many people, direct stimulation of the clitoris is needed for orgasm.

 The outer female genitals also include the urethra.
 Located between the vaginal opening and the frontal connection of the labia minora, the urethral opening is where urine is expelled from the body.